 I'm Chief Librarian at City Tech and I teach in the Grad Center's Interactive Technology and Pedagogy program.
 I'm interested in how and where students do their academic work, game-based learning in higher ed, open teaching and scholarship, and critical librarianship.

-critical librarianship, information literacy, library instruction, information-seeking behavior, academic culture, game-based learning in higher education, open access, scholarly communication, anthropology, ethnography, archaeology, instructional technology
+critical librarianship, academic culture, information literacy, information-seeking behavior, academic culture, game-based learning, open access, scholarly communication, anthropology, ethnography, archaeology, instructional technology

 Master of Library and Information Science, Pratt Institute